 Expertise: Productivity and innovation, firm organisation

-Biography:Anna is a Research Officer at the CEP, and an Economics PhD candidate at the London School of Economics.
-Her research is focused on the drivers of productivity and innovation, and in particular how management practices and workforce skills affect the productivity of firms and regions.
-Anna has been working on the UK productivity challenge, most recently, as a research director for the LSE Growth Commission.
-Previously, Anna was a manager at Deloitte’s Economic Consulting practice where she specialised in regulatory, competition and strategic economics.
+Biography:Anna is ESRC Innovation Fellow at the CEP.
+She received her PhD in economics at the LSE in 2018.
+Her research is focused on the drivers of productivity and innovation, and in particular the role of skills and universities in explaining differences in economic performance between firms and regions.
+Anna has also been working on UK productivity and industrial strategy more broadly, and in 2017 was a research director for the LSE Growth Commission.
+Previously, Anna was a manager at Deloitte’s Economic Consulting practice.

 Current Areas of Research:

 Skill biased management, evidence from manufacturing firms: Management quality varies widely within countries, regions and industries.
 Using the World Management Survey on manufacturing plants, this research (with Andy Feng) explores variation in workforce skills as a driver of differences in management practices.

-UK Industrial Strategy (with Richard Davies, Sandra Bernick and Tim Besley).
-This project follows on from our Industrial Strategy chapter in the LSE Growth Commission's 2017 report.
+UK Industrial Strategy: This broad project follows on from our Industrial Strategy chapter in the LSE Growth Commission's 2017 report.
 Working together with CEP colleagues we seek to gain a better understanding of the UK's sectoral and regional industrial structure, the effectiveness of different types of policy lever, and priority areas for industrial strategy that seeks to move the UK onto a sustainable and inclusive growth path.

 - 2009-2011: MSc/MRes Economics, LSE, with Distinction